sgatewood/resume/rendered/resume.md

 ## 💼 Experience

 #### **DevOps Engineer**, Digital Asset
-(New York, New York / remote) April 2023 - present
+(New York, NY / remote) April 2023 - present
-- Develop and maintain infrastructure around critical k8s services.
+- Develop and maintain infrastructure and automation around critical kubernetes services, applying SRE practices to ensure reliability and minimize manual operational toil.
-- Automated the entire (from-scratch) deployment of a critical service its own cluster with all the cloud infrastructure it needed.
-Utilized GCP, terraform, jsonnet, bash, and helm.
-Instrumented monitoring/alerts with DataDog as well, and regularly use it to tune our configuration.
+- Automated the deployment of a new mission-critical service in a dedicated GKE cluster with all supporting cloud infrastructure.
+Utilized Terraform, Jsonnet, Bash, and Helm to automate deployments and orchestrate complex blockchain migrations.
+Instrumented monitoring/alerts with DataDog and regularly use it to tune our configuration.
+Communicated effective designs with partner companies, helping them overcome similar hurdles and accelerating the launch of our blockchain network.
-- Regularly engineered automation to seamlessly navigate complex migrations in production with minimal downtime.
+- Expanded production monitoring capabilities by authoring a custom metrics exporter in Go, providing a programmatic framework to close critical gaps in observability.
-- Authored a custom k8s operator in Go to satisfy a particular business need.
+- Authored a custom k8s operator in Go to streamline our backup/restore process, eliminating manual operational tasks on a product that was entering maintenance mode.
 - Developed CI/CD pipelines using Google Cloud Build and CircleCI.

 #### **Software Engineer II**, Appian Corporation
 (McLean, VA / remote) August 2020 - April 2023
-- Member of a scrum team that created and maintained a variety of developer tooling and infrastructure.
+- Worked on a Development Experience team that created and maintained a variety of developer tooling and infrastructure, gaining a unique perspective on usability that continues to shape my tooling designs today.
 - Contributed to a remote development solution, including a custom Kubernetes service to lease EC2s and a python tool to build/develop/test the product remotely (rather than on your own machine).
 - Architected and developed a pipeline to create warm builds that developers can take and use instantly rather than waiting to build from source.
 - Initiated & developed numerous prototypes, many of which shipped (or became real quarter-long features for my team).